rostools/r-cubed-intermediate/appendix/for-instructors.md

 be about ~1 instructors for every 1-2 sessions, with a ratio of 1 helper (including instructor) for every 4-6 participants.

+- **Group work**:
+    - Have 4 learners per group, not more.

+- **First day**:
-- **First day**: During the introduction, don't forget to introduce all the instructors and helpers.
+    - During the introduction, don't forget to introduce all the instructors and helpers.
+    - Set up tables so that all learners can directly face the projector (and not have to twist their neck).

 - **End of course**: Ask if any participant would like to be involved in next year's teaching, or in making the material, or in being a helper.